Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/exit_lists_start_here/transmitted_data_format.md

 The commands are processed as follows:

 - If the criteria
-    file is not found, the exit- list generates a file opening error
+    file is not found, the exit-list generates a file opening error
 - The criteria file
     must contain at least one SEND command or one RECV command
 - All the commands